 We have measures in place to prevent the loss, destruction, misuse, alteration, unauthorised disclosure of or access to your personal information.
-Information we collect can only be accessed by authorised personel who agree to abide by this policy.
+Information we collect can only be accessed by authorised personnel who agree to abide by this policy.

 Unfortunately, the transmission of data across the internet is not completely secure and whilst we do our best to protect your information, we cannot guarantee that loss, misuse or alteration of data will not occur whilst data is being transferred.